1RaY-1/linux-startup/README.md

 # Problems
 You can encounter problems.

-To check if you have some problems with this script or not, you can try making script [test.py](https://github.com/1RaY-1/linux-startup/blob/main/test/test.py) or [test.sh](https://github.com/1RaY-1/bash-startup/blob/main/test/test.sh) startup
+To check if you have some problems with this script or not, you can try making script [test.py](https://github.com/1RaY-1/linux-startup/blob/main/test/test.py) or [test.sh](https://github.com/1RaY-1/bash-startup/blob/main/test/test.sh) startup.

 So